Copyright and permissions

 You may use British Museum content that has been made available under Creative Commons on social media sites, so long as the page does not advertise or is not connected to commercial activity or commercial services of any kind.

-Please note: we distribute our content under a Creative Commons Attribution-NonCommercial-ShareAlike license, which does not allow use of our content for commercial purposes.
+Please note: we distribute our content under a Creative Commons Attribution-NonCommercial-ShareAlike licence, which does not allow use of our content for commercial purposes.

 In those cases, posting British Museum content to those sites would not be allowed.